Aashishsharma/Learnings/Auth/Passport.md

   }
 ]

-// Do the user authenitcation we did above in Passport local-Strategy for login/register forms section app.post('/login', (req, res) => {
+// Do the user authenitcation, i.e, check if user name and hashed pwd from DB if valid process below app.post('/login', (req, res) => {
   // Authenticate User - first we need to do this so that user is logged in and then send the token

-  // since we have used passport for login, we have the user data in all request made from the client const username = req.body.username const user = { name: username }
+  // since we have used passport for login, we have the user data in all request made from the client const username = req.body.username // this is for demo, user name would come from DB, for login route, for other routes, it will come from req header, if using JWT or from req.user if using passport session const user = { name: username }

   // generate jwt token and in 1st arg we specify tha necessary data that would be stored in the JWT payload